 But before you write off this flour blend, you must know that wheat starch, when labeled “gluten free,” is 100% gluten free.
 The protein (gluten) is separated from the starch.
 The starch is gluten free.
 The protein is not.

 I even tested it with my Nima Sensor to make sure there is no gluten present, and Nima came back with all smiles (no gluten found).

 Wheat starch is one of those confusing ingredients that our brains want to dismiss, but I assure you, it’s a-okay to enjoy on a gluten-free diet.
-Even people with celiac disease and gluten sensitivity can safely enjoy wheat starch.
+People with celiac disease can safely enjoy wheat starch.
 Of course, if you have a wheat allergy, you must avoid anything with wheat, and therefore Caputo gluten-free flour is not for you.